yiwan330445/rcc/docs/recipes.md

 `tasks:` will be the ones available for execution.

 ### What is `condaConfigFile:`?

+> Use of this is deprecated, please use `environmentConfigs:` instead.

 This is actual name used as `conda.yaml` environment configuration file.
 See next topic about details of `conda.yaml` file.